-Personal data processed for any purpose or purposes shall not be kept for longer than is necessary for that purpose or purposes.
+Personal data kept in a form where a data subject is identifiable shall not be kept for longer than is necessary for that purpose or purposes.
+Data that is out of date or no longer necessary must be properly destroyed or deleted.